chaitanyaprem/erigon-diagnostics/README.md

 ```
 ./diagnostics --tls.cert demo-tls/diagnostics.crt --tls.key demo-tls/diagnostics-key.pem --tls.cacerts demo-tls/CA-cert.pem
 ```
+Note: This may take a while.
+Expect to see a TLS Handshake error in the terminal

-# How to access from the browser
+## How to access from the browser

-In the browser, go to the URL `https://localhost:8080/ui`.
-Your browser will likely ask to accept the risks (due to self-signed certificate), do that.
+To view the application in your in the browser, go to the URL `https://localhost:8080/ui`.
+You browser will likely ask to to accept the risks (due to self-signed certificate), do that.

-# How to run an Erigon node that can be connected to the diagnostics system
+## How to run an Erigon node that can be connected to the diagnostics system

 For an Erigon node to be connected to the diagnostics system, it needs to expose metrics using this command line flag: